lorem-ipsumm/personal-site/public/articles/svgenie.md

 As for the tech stack, I'm really liking Vite + Supabase, however I have a few projects on Supabase and while I don't mind getting rid of the experimental ones, if I make any more projects I'll likely have to pay.
 That being said I recently came across [Pocketbase](https://pocketbase.io/) and I'm really liking experimenting with it so far.
 As far as databases go, it's incredibly simple to use and get hosted.

+Feel free to check out the site at https://svgenie.xyz